penalara/engineInputGHCFile/schema-doc/ghc-definitions-dailyocupation.md

 ## maximumTeaching

-Teacher's maximum time of teaching with students.
+Minimum teaching time of the teacher with students.

 `maximumTeaching`